jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 })
 ```

-And of course the actual code that performs the test.
-Here we are testing that if the HelloWorld component was passed a prop value of `Your name` that it would contain that value in it's props object.
+Here we will be testing to confirm that the HelloWorld component was passed a prop value of `Your name`.
 ```js
 //...previous imports